British voters see more gloom in years ahead - poll

-LONDON Nearly half of Britons expect their living standards to fall further by the time they vote in the next election in 2015, but the opposition Labour Party could still struggle to win if the economy does rebound, a pollster said on Monday.
+LONDON Nearly half of Britons expect their living standards to fall further by the time they vote in the next election in 2015, but the Labour Party still faces an uphill struggle to win.

 A YouGov poll showed 46 percent of respondents thought they would be worse off in 2015 than now.
 Only seven percent saw a full recovery in the next two to three years.

-YouGov president Peter Kellner said the level of pessimism was higher than usual, but said Labour's lead over the Conservatives, the senior ruling coalition partner, in other opinion polls of about eight or nine points could prove too small if the economy recovers.
+YouGov president Peter Kellner said the level of pessimism was higher than usual, but said Labour's lead over the Conservatives in other opinion polls of about eight or nine points could prove too small if the economy recovers.

 "If the pessimism is confounded and the economy does show signs of steady growth between now and the next election, then the Conservative argument that the medicine is working, the economy has turned a corner and they are cleaning up Labour's mess would be quite a powerful message which Labour would have real difficulty counteracting," Kellner said.